 The rest time is important, as it ensures that the juices don’t run out when you cut into the chicken.

-Persian chicken recipe notes
+Pomegranate chicken recipe notes

 - Storage – Store in an airtight container and keep in the refrigerator for 3 to 4 days.
 The reduction can be stored separately or in the same container, whichever you prefer.
 You may want to slice the chicken first to make reheating easier.